Open command prompt as an administrator and run the following command.

 microservice adds the properties from the system

 microservice to the inventory.
-This demonstrates how communication can be established between pods inside a cluster.
+This configuration demonstrates how to establish communication between pods inside a cluster.

 Before you begin, the following additional tools need to be installed: